alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 ~15 // => -16; binary ~0000...001111 evaluates to 1111..110000 (-16)
 ```

-# The Turnary Operator
+# The Ternary Operator

-The turnary operator, also called the conditional operator, is the only trinary operator in JavaScript, and is a way of handeling control flow.
+The ternary operator, also called the conditional operator, is the only trinary operator in JavaScript, and is a way of handeling control flow.

 ```js
 expression ? valueOne : valueTwo // If the expresion evaluates to true returns valueOne, otherwise returns valueTwo